 You'll need to be the owner or have Full Access in order to set up or edit a domain in your account

-Head to Account > Domains.
-We'll automatically add your domain here if you've already sent an email, alternatively select Add Domain to begin.
+Head to Account > Domains and select Add Domain to begin.

 When adding your domain, you don't need to include www, or anything before your domain (for example info@).

-If you're on our Pro Marketer plan, this is also the domain that will be displayed on any links sent in emails from the platform.
+If you're on our Pro Marketer plan, the hostname will also be used as the domain that will be displayed on any links sent in emails from the platform.
+Effectively, tracking URLS will be replaced with your own domain which further brands the email as your own.